Would You Back SAM, America’s Newest Political Party?

 “Major donors are probably going to be finance or lawyers or Hollywood,” said SAM CEO Sarah Lenti, who served as a spokesperson for John McCain and a research consultant to Mitt Romney.
 “You have to be financed somehow.”

-Rooted in New York but headquartered in Denver, SAM also divulged cash tricking in from small benefactors across the country after its first voter survey in Kansas.
+Rooted in New York, but headquartered in Denver, SAM also divulged cash tricking in from small benefactors across the country after its first voter survey in Kansas.

 Hardly the first attempt to introduce new weight on the U.S. political scale, SAM has already tapped candidates to run under its banner.
 Stephanie Miner, a former Syracuse mayor and a top Democrat in New York, is among them.